 Energy Transfer Equity’s recent performance

-In this series, we’ll find out whether ETE can gain upward momentum from here.
-We’ll look into ETE’s price forecast and technical indicators including moving averages and short interest.
-Following this, we’ll look into ETE’s analyst recommendations.
+In this series, we’ll discover whether ETE can continue this upward momentum from here.
+We’ll look into GP’s technical indicators and price forecast.
+Following this, we’ll look into ETE’s valuations and analyst recommendations.